 in accordance with rule 5.2, offer players who have a card of the same rank as the Dealer the option to Surrender half their original wager or Go to War.

-8.5.3 In the event of rule 8.5.2 (a) and (b) or a Surrender, the Dealer will collect the player’s cards and place them in the discard rack before any further cards are dealt.

 8.6 Surrender

 The player will indicate his/her intention to Surrender to the Dealer.